 You can find three types of power sources – corded, a.i mains operated, cordless – battery operated, and pneumatic- operated by an air compressor.
 You must know that the power source will determine the sander’s motor power and the weight of the tool.

 Battery-operated tools tend to be less powerful and heavier due to the weight of the battery itself.

 Typically I’d say that corded tools are the way to go, but with battery technology improving at a fast pace is advisable to consider cordless tools, especially when portability is important for you.
 Pneumatic sanders are more professional-grade and require additional equipment(an air compressor) to run.

 Motor Power and Speed

-This type of sander usually feature motors with 2-5 Amps of power.
+This type of sander usually features motors with 2-5 Amps of power.
 That’s the input power.
 The output power is the one you should look for, as that’s the actual power used to operate the sanding pad.
 Better quality sanders can consume less input power and yet have the same power output.

 Dust Collection System

 As I wrote above, most modern sanders come with some type of dust collection system in place.
-It can be a dust bag with or without a shop vacuum attachment/adapter or microfilter dust canister.
+It can be a dust bag with or without a shop vacuum attachment/adapter or a microfilter dust canister.